ChristopherOka/McMaster-Designathon-Hyperloop-Interior/README.md

-# McMaster-Designathon-Hyperloop-Interior
+# Hyperloop Interior - McMaster CAD Designathon
-Our team of 4 designed a conceptual interior for a "Hyperloop" shuttle that would comfortably seat passengers.
+Our team of 4 was challenged to design a conceptual interior for a "Hyperloop" shuttle that would comfortably seat passengers.

 We designed the low-fidelity prototypes with hand-drawings, and implemented the final designs using SolidWorks.

-Our design philosophy was to maximize comfort and ameneties, to allow for a luxurious feel for all passengers while riding in the Hyperloop.
+Our design philosophy was to maximize comfort and amenities, to allow for a luxurious feel for all passengers while riding in the Hyperloop.

 ![Overhead View](https://user-images.githubusercontent.com/70914858/232307822-3e19a208-7419-41ac-b2ec-854414840bd9.JPG)
 ![Group Seating and Multi-Media](https://user-images.githubusercontent.com/70914858/232307840-2b3a5411-6ac2-4b7d-9d10-a1c54e45b423.JPG)